qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 - 2016 DAC:

 ## Neural Networks
+### 2014
+- 2014 DATE: Fast and Accurate Computation Using Stochastic Circuits (University of Michigan, Ann Arbor)

 ### 2016
 - 2016 DAC: Dynamic Energy-Accuracy Trade-off Using Stochastic Computing in Deep Neural Networks.
 (Samsung, Seoul National University, Ulsan National Institute of Science and Technology)
+- 2016 ICCAD: A Deterministic Approach to Stochastic Computation (University of Minnesota)
+- 2016 DATE: Effect of LFSR Seeding, Scrambling and Feedback Polynomial on Stochastic Computing Accuracy (University of Toronto, Toronto; okyo Institute of Technology, Tokyo; Ritsumeikan University, Shiga)

 ### 2017
 - 2017 ASPLOS: SC-DCNN: Highly-Scalable Deep Convolutional Neural Network using Stochastic Computing.
 (Syracuse University, USC, The City College of New York)